urbit/docs/arvo/eyre/examples.md

 You can refer to the [%serve](@/docs/arvo/eyre/tasks.md#serve) section of the [Internal API Reference](@/docs/arvo/eyre/tasks.md) document for relevant details.

 Here's a very simple generator that will just echo back the body of the request (if available) along with the current datetime.
 You can save it in the `/gen` directory and `|commit %home`.

+Note that this example does some things manually for demonstrative purposes.
+In practice you'd likely want to use a library like `/lib/server.hoon` to cut down on boilerplate code.

 `eyre-gen.hoon`